nickbrandt/GitLab/doc/administration/merge_request_diffs.md

 were enabled.
 This mainly affected imported merge requests, and was resolved with [this merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/31005).

-If you are using object storage, have never used on-disk storage for external diffs, the "changes" tab for some merge requests fails to load with a 500 error, and the exception for that error is of this form:
+If you are using object storage, or have never used on-disk storage for external diffs, the **Changes** tab for some merge requests fails to load with a 500 error, and the exception for that error is of this form:

 ```plain